Saturday, February 14, 2026

 • dosing funnel

-• a six-ounce, insulated coffee cup
+• an 8.5 ounce, insulated coffee cup

-• stainless steel milk frothing container
+• stainless steel container for heating and frothing milk

 • sugar